 The Broad Prize Review Board

-A separate Selection Jury determines the winner from among the four finalists.
+A separate Selection Jury determines the winner from among the finalists.

 > Learn more about the data analyzed by the Review Board

 Christopher Cross formed Cross & Joftus, LLC in 2004 to provide education leaders with personalized and expert assistance in policy analysis and development, evaluation, executive coaching, planning and communication strategies.
 Cross is a former senior fellow with the Center on Education Policy and with the Education Commission of the States.
 Previously, he served as president and CEO of the Council for Basic Education and as an assistant secretary of education under President George H.W.
 Bush.

 Professor in Interdisciplinary Arts and Sciences, University of Washington Bothell